dms-viz/dms-viz-docs/introduction/getting-started/index.md

    --tooltip-cols "{'times_seen': '# Obsv', 'effect': 'Func Eff.'}"
 ```

-Here, we've specified that we want the dataset to be called `LyCoV-1404` and we've pointed to file location of the [input data](https://github.com/dms-viz/configure_dms_viz/blob/main/tests/sars2/escape/LyCoV-1404_avg.csv) and [sitemap](https://github.com/dms-viz/configure_dms_viz/blob/main/tests/sars2/site_numbering_map.csv).
+Here, we've specified that we want the dataset to be called `LyCoV-1404` and we've pointed to the file location of the [input data](https://github.com/dms-viz/configure_dms_viz/blob/main/tests/sars2/escape/LyCoV-1404_avg.csv) and [sitemap](https://github.com/dms-viz/configure_dms_viz/blob/main/tests/sars2/site_numbering_map.csv).
 In addition, we've specified that we want to use the protein structure `6xr8` from the [RSCB PDB](https://www.rcsb.org/) and that we want to visualize the `escape_mean` column of the input dataset.
 We've also specified some _optional_ arguments including [additional data](/preparing-data/command-line-api/#join-data), [filters](/preparing-data/command-line-api/#filter-cols), [tooltips](/preparing-data/command-line-api/#tooltip-cols), and the [name](/preparing-data/command-line-api/#name) we want to show up for the metric we're visualizing.

 The result of this command should be a message printed to the terminal that looks like this: